asvrada/blog/content/blog/basic-calculator.md

 > Following is a copy & paste from above link.

+Above are a series of questions on LeetCode that require user to write a simple calculator to compute equations like `1+1` and `1x(3-6)/3`.

 These questions all ask we to evaluate a infix expression with simple math operators in it.

 Whats infix?
-For infix expression(the one we use daily) binary operators appear between two operand.
+For infix expression(the one we use daily) binary operators appear between two operands.
 And for postfix, operator appears after operand, even for unary operand.

+The same expression represented in two forms:
 Infix:
 `1 - (2 + 3)`